DetroitApps/RetroMultiManager/README.md

   - Automatize many actions in the game, included scenarios are :
     - Open Dofus instances (opens as many instances as you have accounts)
     - Autologin
-    - Connect to servers and characters
+    - Connect players on server
     - Toggle between your Dofus instances
     - Close all Dofus instances
   - Develop scenarios with the API (early alpha)